top of page

 The opening teaser

-To stimulate interest you can think of a quick opening question related to the lesson you're about to present.
-For example, if you are about to begin reading the book Tuck Everlasting by Natalie Babbitt, you might prepare a quick-write such as "What is one advantage and one disadvantage of living forever?"
+For example, if you are about to begin reading the book Tuck Everlasting by Natalie Babbitt, you might prepare a quick write such as What is one advantage and one disadvantage of living forever?

 First encounter with the lesson topic

-While the students are working on the opening teaser, you can put the lesson agenda on the board for the students to see while they finish.
+While the students are working on the opening teaser, you can put the lesson agenda on the board for the students to see when they finish their opening teaser.
 Then you can direct their attention to the agenda.
-Don't hide it unless you have a logistical reason to do so.
-Cluing students in to the plan has several benefits.
+Don't hide it unless you have a logistical reason to do so, such as age range.
+For example, you may not want to post the agenda for younger grades so they don't get distracted while waiting, or if it is a science experiment with an element of suspense.

 The instruction